New York State Route 400

 New York State Route 400 (NY 400) is a 16.91 mi freeway located within Erie County, New York, in the United States.
 The northwest end is connected to the New York State Thruway (Interstate 90 or I-90) and the southeast end terminates at NY 16 in the town of Aurora.
 NY 400, known as the Aurora Expressway, roughly parallels NY 16 between the two locations.
 It is most commonly used to carry traffic from Buffalo to the village of East Aurora, where Fisher-Price and Moog, Inc are headquartered.
 It is a busy commuter route to the southern suburbs.
 NY 400 is signed as a north-south route, although about half of the route runs more east-west.

 The northwest end of NY 400 is in the southern part of Buffalo at the Thruway.
 The southeast end is north of the hamlet of South Wales, which is located in the town of Wales.
 At this end, the route connects to Olean Road and continues south as NY 16.
 The highway crosses Cazenovia Creek just before ending.

 Route description

 NY 400 begins northwest of the hamlet of South Wales in the town of Aurora; however, South Wales, situated less than 0.5 mi southeast of the route's end, is located in the adjacent town of Wales.
 At its southern end, NY 400 splits off of Olean Road, taking with it NY 16 which occupies Olean Road to the south.
 The two routes head north-northwest from here as the Aurora Expressway through rural areas in the town of Aurora.
-After passing by Emery County Park, NY 16 leaves the expressway back onto Olean Road on one of three junctions that only allow access in one cardinal direction, this one to the south as a northbound exit and southbound entrance.
+After passing by Emery Park, NY 16 leaves the expressway back onto Olean Road on one of three junctions that only allow access in one cardinal direction, this one to the south as a northbound exit and southbound entrance.
 NY 400 continues heading in a primarily northward direction; however, it briefly turns back in a slight east direction to avoid the village of East Aurora.